w3f/polkadot-wiki/docs/learn/learn-async-backing.md

   unincluded segment are used as execution context to generate a new parablock.
 Because the unincluded segment can carry multiple parablocks, parachains can take more time to fill new blocks.
-- The conveyor belt can carry multiple parablocks ([pipelining](#pipelining)), and a parablock can be in a different stage from another one being built if it abides by the parameters set forth by the asynchronous backing configuration.
+- A parablock can be in a different stage from another one being built ([pipelining](#pipelining)), if it abides by the parameters set forth by the asynchronous backing configuration.
 - Backing and inclusion events can happen within the same relay chain block (i.e. in 6 seconds)

 The diagram below shows the pipelining table for asynchronous backing.